Hotel Schweizerhof, Lucerne, Switzerland

 History in every room

-It was built around 1845 and has been owned by the same family for five generations.
-Its history is evident in every room.
+Built around 1845, it has been owned by the same family for five generations.
+Each guest room reveals something about the hotel and area’s history.
 Our guest room was named for Mark Twain, who wrote about his stay at the hotel in “A Holiday in Lucerne,” which is part of his book “A Tramp Abroad.”

 Mark Twain room, Hotel Schweizerhof, Lucerne

-Twain wrote of a leisurely hike up Mt.
-Rigi and riding a paddle steamer to the chapel where legendary hero William Tell is said to have escaped from Bailiff Gessler.
+Twain wrote about his leisurely hike up Mt.
+Rigi and his ide aboard a paddle steamer to the chapel where legendary hero William Tell is said to have escaped from Bailiff Gessler.
 That book and an 1885 bottle of Rigi kirsch were under glass on the desk.

 Mark Twain memorabilia, Hotel Schweizerhof Lucerne, Switzerland